 - Designate a business intelligence function to stay abreast of emerging technologies, consumer trends, competitive data points, and the like.
 This team should have a direct link to the chief executive.

 - Form a cross functional splinter cell or “skunk works” unit.
-Empower this team to “break the rules” so it can rapidly develop and deploy new products, service offerings and the like without being constrained by corporate processes and red tape.
+Empower this team to move quickly and “break the rules” so it can develop and deploy new products, technologies, service offerings and the like without being constrained by corporate processes and red tape.

 Stay fresh, stay focused, look to the future….and stay paranoid!